dplochcoder/HollowKnight.BugPrince/README.md

 ## Locations

-To offset the weight of the many new items that Bug Prince adds to the game, Bug Prince also adds 36 new locations to the game (~25 unique), containing 12 coins, 12 gems, 7 dice totems and 5 push pins in vanilla configuration.
+To offset the weight of the many new items that Bug Prince adds to the game, Bug Prince also adds many new locations of different varieties.
+These are separated into several unique categories.

-These locations come in a variety of sphapes, from empty spots in common pathways, to forgotten nooks, to new and hidden places with unique access in the spirit of Blue Prince.
-If you are stumped on a specific location, consult the SPOILER directory and check the file with the same name as the location in helper log.

-These locations can be enabled without any of the transition randomizer items and mechanics if desired, widening the location pool.
-Two specific high-density locations also have their own separate knobs.
+### Basic Locations

+The majority of the locations; these are abandoned corners and other otherwise mundane spots within Hallownest that needed something to fill them.

+### Advanced Locations

+New locations added to the map, obscure and difficult to access or _impossible_ to access without map modifications.
+Finding these can be difficult without guidance.

+### Shaman Puzzles

+Unique puzzles added to each of the three Shaman Mounds.
+If stumped, check the SPOILER directory for solutions.

+### Map Shop

+An extension of Iselda's shop which adds a map cost to items in the shop, similar to the way Salubra's shop items sometimes have charm costs.

 ### The Vault

-The Vault is a new room located in right-side City of Tears, accessible through a door below Pleasure House.
+A new room located in right-side City of Tears, accessible through a door below Pleasure House.
 It contains 5 chests, each with a cost to access, and each accessible via different movement requirements.

 ### Gemstone Cavern

-The gemstone cavern is a new room located in upper-right Crystal Peaks, accessible through a breakable wall above the entrance to the Crystal Heart room.
+A new room located in upper-right Crystal Peaks, accessible through a breakable wall above the entrance to the Crystal Heart room.
 It contains a single large boulder that contains many embedded items.

 Items are embedded at different depths within the boulder, each of which require a minimum nail strength to 'mine'.
 The final tier requires the Pure Nail, Fragile Strength, and Fury of the Fallen all at once in order to be obtained.